picsoritdidnthappen/poidh-v3/docs-site/docs/start-here/how-poidh-works.md

 This is the mechanism that makes poidh trustless.
 No single party controls the outcome.
 The bounty creator can't unilaterally pay a fake claim.
 Contributors can't steal the funds.
 The protocol enforces the result.

-**the claimant provides evidence. the community evaluates it. the protocol records the result.**
+**The claimant provides evidence.
+The community evaluates it.
+The protocol records the result.**

 ---